hellmanhellman/random-walk-simulator/README.md

 Simulates 200 million coin tosses (epochs) in about 4 seconds, then plots how the score changed over time.
 This is a great way to get intuition about the very interestingly applicable $1 dollar wager game:

 # For developers
-This code is very basic and can be easily adaptabe to run any other fast physics simulation that you might need, and that you might want to use C because C is faster than the speed of light, literally and figuratively.
-Sorry I shouldn't start lying about einstein in only the second paragraph of this github readme, we can do that later-- but in any case if you want some inspiration; my next project is to simulate the iterations of the logistic map, an easy feat with C and SDL2.
+This code is very basic and can be easily adaptabe to run any other fast physics simulation that you might need.

 # Installation
 If you're interested feel free to clone the repo, and -- first look through the source file and see that it's not maliscious, then compile it yourself, using the command specified below.

-## Compilation

-I beseech you to compile the binary yourself instead of just using it; simply because, if I were a malicious attacker, it is both easy, fun, and soul-crushing to get shellcode in your system and probably steal all your dogecoin.
-Seriously though, compile it.
-It can only make you a better craftsman.
 You will need to have the [SDL2 library](https://www.libsdl.org) installed for the plotter to work.
-I'm using macOS i got ut working after a couple of hours debugging.
-Try with brew install sdl2, try it through xcode, try it (this worked for me) using the [SDL2 library](https://www.libsdl.org) resources.
+I'm using macOS I got it working after a couple of hours.
+Try with `brew install sdl2`, try it through xcode, try it (this worked for me) using the [SDL2 library](https://www.libsdl.org) resources.

 Once your compiler recognizes SDL2 you can compile this program.
 If you're on mac, you just clone the repo, cd inside it, and then in the terminal type the commands